Permanent Full Time

 Want to know more?

-To apply for this position, you must address the Core Capabilities outlined in the Position Description.
+To apply for this position, you must address the Selection Criteria outlined in the Position Description in your cover letter.
+Please note, that applications that do not address the Selection Criteria may not be considered.

 At the City of Whittlesea, we value diversity and appreciate everyone’s strengths.
 We are an equal opportunity employer and committed to attracting and retaining a diverse workforce that reflects our municipality.
 We encourage applications from Aboriginal and Torres Strait Islanders, people from culturally and linguistically diverse (CALD) backgrounds, people with a disability and people identifying as LGBTIQ.
 The City of Whittlesea is also a Child Safe employer.